-Nearly everyone with allergic rhinitis complains of a stuffy, runny nose.
-Sneezing is nearly as common, and a postnasal drip can trigger coughing.
+Nearly everyone with allergic rhinitis complains of an itchy, stuffy, runny nose.
+Sneezing is nearly as common, and a post-nasal drip can trigger coughing.
 Typical symptoms extend beyond the nose to include an itchy or sore throat and itchy, burning, watery eyes that may look red due to allergic conjunctivitis.

 Between 20% and 40% of patients with allergic rhinitis also have asthma.
 Other allergy-related disorders such as eczema may also be present.
 Some patients have nasal polyps, a deviated nasal septum, or sinusitis.

 Most people with allergic rhinitis can diagnose the problem themselves simply by recognizing typical symptoms.
 In complicated cases, an ENT (ear, nose, and throat) specialist can check for polyps and other nasal abnormalities.
 If it is important to identify specific allergic triggers, allergists can perform skin tests; the so-called RAST blood test can also help pin down the culprits.